libeo/lbo_links/Documentation/Introduction/Index.rst

 What does it do?
 ================

-Use to add styles on external, internal and files links in frontend contents.
+Use to add styles on externals, internals and files links in frontend contents.

 Screenshots
 ===========